Infinite-FDU/OptiPrompt/README.md

     - 📧 **Email 2:** [contributor2@example.com](mailto:contributor2@example.com)
     - 📧 **Email 3:** [contributor3@example.com](mailto:contributor3@example.com)

 We're committed to making this project better with your help, and we appreciate your contributions, large or small.
-Thank you for being a part of the Infinit FDU Chatbot community!
+Thank you for being a part of the OptiPrompt community!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>